snknitin/snknitin/README.md

 **snknitin/snknitin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-You can find miscellaneous details about me [here](https://snknitin.github.io/personal)

 <hr>
 <div align="right">